Modeling Deontic Modal Logic in ASP: Deontic Modal Logic in ASP

-Formalization of deontic logic has been difficult, and there have been many controversies.
-Most of these issues arise due to the difficulties in representing obligations and impermissibilities.
-Quoting from Kowalski's and Satoh's paper~\cite{kow1}:
+Formalization of deontic logic has been difficult and controversial.
+Most of the issues arise due to the difficulties in representing norms (obligations, permissibilities, and prohibitions).
+Quoting from \cite{kow1}:

-\begin{quote} ``Deontic logic is concerned with representing and reasoning about norms of behavior.
+\begin{quote} Deontic logic is concerned with representing and reasoning about norms of behavior.
 However, many authors have denied ``the very possibility of the logic of norms and imperatives''~\cite{hilpinen-mcnamara}.
-Makinson~\cite{makinson}, in particular, states that ``there is a singular tension between the philosophy of norms and the formal work of deontic logicians. $\dots$ Declarative statements may bear truth-values, i.e., are capable of being true or false, whilst norms are items of another kind.
+Makinson \cite{makinson}, in particular, states that ``there is a singular tension between the philosophy of norms and the formal work of deontic logicians. $\dots$ Declarative statements may bear truth-values, i.e., are capable of being true or false, whilst norms are items of another kind.
 They assign obligations, permissions, and prohibitions.
 They may be applied or not, respected or not $\dots$ But it makes no sense to describe norms as true or as false.''
-However, Jørgensen \cite{jorgensen}, while acknowledging this distinction between norms and declarative sentences, noted that there are ``inferences in which one or both premises as well as the conclusion are imperative sentences, and yet the conclusion is just as inescapable as the conclusion of any syllogism containing sentences in the indicative mood only''.
-The resulting conundrum has come to be known as \textit{Jørgensen’s dilemma}.''\footnote{References in this quote have been renumbered to reflect the numbering scheme in this paper.} \end{quote}
+However, \cite{jorgensen}, while acknowledging this distinction between norms and declarative sentences, noted that there are ``inferences in which one or both premises as well as the conclusion are imperative sentences, and yet the conclusion is just as inescapable as the conclusion of any syllogism containing sentences in the indicative mood only''.
+The resulting conundrum is known as \textit{Jørgensen’s dilemma}. \end{quote}

-The conundrum can be resolved by considering that norms impose a \textbf{constraint} on the accessible worlds.
+This conundrum can be resolved by considering that norms impose a \textit{constraint} on the accessible worlds.
 That is, if OB$p$ is true in a world $w$, then \code{p} must hold in all worlds $v$ accessible to $w$.
-In other words, $p$ must be a logical consequence of the theory that entails such a world $v$.
-Viewed as a constraint, the obligation OB$p$ simply states that in any possible world that is a model of the theory, \code{p} must hold.
-Similarly, IM$p$ is true in only those worlds where negation of \code{p} holds.
-That is, \code{-p} is a logical consequence of the theory that entails such a world.
+In other words, $p$ \textit{must} be a logical consequence of the theory that represents the world $v$.
+Viewed as a constraint, the obligation OB$p$ simply states that in any model of the theory representing the world $v$, \code{p} must hold.
+Similarly, IM$p$ is true only where negation of \code{p} holds, i.e., \code{-p} is a consequence of the theory that represents that world.
+Finally, PE$p$ is true only where \code{-p} cannot be inferred, i.e., \code{not -p} is a consequence of the theory that represents that world.